trapexit/mergerfs/README.md

 * A `strace` of mergerfs while the program is trying to do whatever it's failing to do:
   * `strace -f -p <mergerfsPID> -o /tmp/mergerfs.strace.txt`
 * **Precise** directions on replicating the issue.
 Do not leave **anything** out.
-* Try to recreate the problem in the simplist way using standard programs.
+* Try to recreate the problem in the simplest way using standard programs.

 #### Contact / Issue submission